b3rgundy/local-llama/README.md

 ### Instructions

 1. Place your downloaded model in the `/models` directory
-2. Assign your model filename to the `LLAMA_MODEL_FILENAME` environment variable.
+2. Assign your model filename to the `MODEL_FILENAME` environment variable.
 3. Run the script:

 	 ```